Everything You Need to Know About an Assisted Living Facility

 Some medical needs won’t require much input from healthcare staff.
 However, you may feel better knowing that someone will bring your medications to you.
 You might also want to choose a facility that provides transport to hospital appointments.

 It’s important to remember that assisted living facilities don’t always have qualified healthcare staff onsite.
 However, many will offer programs that support physical ailments.
 For example, if you suffer from osteoarthritis, you may want to find a facility that offers pain-reducing exercise classes.

 Many facilities also provide wellness programs.
 Wellness programs examine your current state of health and look for ways that you can improve it.
 The aim is to get more from your physical wellbeing, while also reducing mental burdens such as stress.

 Although assisted living programs don’t have to provide full-time nurses, many offer memory care.
 Memory care helps you maintain your independence and comfort while managing memory loss.

-Memory care programs take place at facilities that are designed to keep people with dementia safe.
+Memory care programs take place at facilities or memory care nursing home that are designed to keep people with dementia safe.
 An excellent provider will also recognize the differences between various types of dementia and create programs accordingly.
 Try to find a facility that encourages socializing, spending time in communal areas, enjoying activities, and maintaining independence.
 Such programs can help to slow down cognitive decline and will provide you with peace of mind if you’re trying to find a place for your loved one.

 How Much Help Do You Need with Personal Care?